wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/introduction.rst

 Prerequisites
 -------------

-To use the Robotpy Characterization Toolsuite, you must have Python 3.7 installed on your computer, as well as the standard WPILib programming toolsuite.
+To use the Robot Characterization Toolsuite, you must have Python 3.7 installed on your computer, as well as the standard WPILib programming toolsuite.

 `Python 3.7 <https://www.python.org/downloads/>`__

 Installing and Launching the Toolsuite
 --------------------------------------

-To install the Robotpy Characterization Toolsuite, open a console and enter the following command
+To install the Robot Characterization Toolsuite, open a console and enter the following command

 .. code-block:: console